MD-Wade/cards_against_bubba/README.md

 python -m discord_bot.bot
 ```

-On startup you should see "Bot is ready" in the console【F:src/discord_bot/bot.py†L5-L10】.
+On startup you should see "Bot is ready" in the console.

 ## Running Tests